 It holds shape and texture when baked at high temperatures.
 So is great for baking.

-Harvested in fall, and available, February-May and at its best in March when it has the richest and complex of flavours.
+Lady Alice apples are harvested in fall, and are available, February-May and at its best in March when it has the richest and complex of flavours.

-The apple stores well in the fridge and it’s flavour improves with age, reaching its peak in March
+The apple stores well in the fridge crisper in a polythene bag.
+Its flavour improves with age, reaching its peak in March

 There are almost seven thousand five hundred cultivated varieties of apples worldwide and the USA alone, has two thousand five hundred.
 (The Wellness Encyclopedia of Food and Nutrition)